danielstclair/github-graphql-server/README.md

   }
 }
 ```
 Additional options are available.
-To look at these, check out ./data/schema.js file.
+To look at these, check out the ./data/schema.js file.